-Countryside will be delivering homes for private market sale with Sigma Capital Group delivering private rental homes and Great Places meeting affordable housing needs, all of which will help address housing shortages in Trafford.
+Countryside will be delivering homes for private market sale with Sigma Capital Group delivering private rental homes for The PRS REIT plc and Great Places meeting affordable housing needs, all of which will help address housing shortages in Trafford.

 The two land sales mark the next phase of realising a long-term vision for Partington between Peel L&P, Trafford Council and the Parish Council involving investments in recreational, retail and residential developments.